Today’s Sociology: Ideology and Partisan Advocacy

 Paul Allison, a well-regarded sociologist who held deep Christian convictions took a position on a ‘value issue’ that cost him his candidacy for a promotion.
 Another conservative Christian sociologist, Mike Adams, made controversial tweets and comments which were no less offensive than the tweets of hundreds of woke sociologists (to which no one batted an eye).
 In response, nearly 270 sociology professors and graduate students from across the country issued a statement calling for his firing.
 Subject to harassment and persistent baseless accusations, he later killed himself.

-Among sociology’s holy trinity of race, gender and ethnicity, race is the most sacred and inviolable.
 Andreas Wimmer, the Lieber Professor of Sociology at Columbia, published an article arguing that sociologists sometimes overuse race to analyze things, pointing out that race is not the best framework for understanding a lot of social problems.
 His goal was to make sociology more effective at understanding genuinely racialized problems.
 Someone published a rejoinder calling him a racist.
 No one came to his aid.

 Radical Sociologist is Furious a Christian Professor Besmirched Her University